 Yoga & Pilates Instructor, Personal Trainer

 Lauren's classes create space for observation and discovery in the body, mind, and breath while drawing from a number of techniques and philosophical traditions.
-She encourages joy in movement, compassion for one's self and others, and is commited to making yoga accessible for all.
-She is registered with Yoga Alliance as an eRYT200 and a Continuing Education Provider (YACEP).
-In addition, she holds personal training, orthopedic exercise, and strength training certifications.
-Off the mat, you can find Lauren reading (she's a former librarian), gardening, or on the trails with her husband and two dogs.
+She encourages joy in movement, and is commited to making yoga and pilates accessible for all people.
+She is a designated eRYT200 / RYT 500 and Prenatal Yoga Teacher, and a Continuing Education Provider (YACEP) through Yoga Alliance.
+In addition, she holds personal training, orthopedic exercise, spinal and pelvic health, and strength training certifications.
+Off the mat, you can find Lauren reading (she's a former librarian), gardening, or in the woods.

 Vanessa brings heart-felt joy and a hint of playfulness to her teaching.
 She believes in the importance of not taking life too seriously and practicing the art of letting go every day, both on and off the mat.
 Having completed her 200-hour training with a variety of teachers from Liberation Yoga in Los Angeles with backgrounds in vinyasa, hatha, anusara, restorative, and Iyengar yoga, she brings a creative mix of lightness, breath, and challenge to her classes (accompanied, if you're really lucky, by her live harp music!).
 Vanessa's yoga specialties include yoga for veterans and active-duty military, pre- and postnatal, and kids' yoga.
 Off the mat you can find Vanessa playing harp professionally and spending time with her husband, son ("mini yogi in training"), and rescue pug ("diva dog").